-As you can clearly see the do-nothing choice is the worst case scenario in this case but lets be clear it is a clear choice.
+As you can clearly see the do-nothing choice is the worst case scenario in this case but lets be clear; it is a definitive choice.
 The choice to do nothing, whether that decision is conscious or unconscious.

 When faced with challenging situations in our lives it helps, before making a decision, to categorise our potential action into 3 choices.